 Depending on what deals you find dryer sheets can cost you anywhere between $7 for a no-name brand and $10 for a big name brand (Canadian dollars), for 200 sheets.
 This may not seem like a lot, but the residue on dryer sheets can also decrease the life of your dryer too.
 Chemicals from the dryer sheets build up and clog the lint screen of your dryer.
 This makes your dryer a lot less efficient.

 There are eco-friendly dryer sheets, but you’ll be paying more at $6.95 US for 64 loads.

 2. DRYER SHEETS ARE FULL OF TOXIC CHEMICALS

-Alpha-Terpineol, Benzyl Alcohol, Camphor, Chloroform, Ethyl Acetate, Linalool, Pentane… The effects of these toxic chemicals can cause disorders to the central nervous system (headaches, nausea, depression), loss of muscular coordination, dizziness.
+Alpha-Terpineol, Benzyl Alcohol, Camphor, Chloroform, Ethyl Acetate, Linalool, Pentane… The effects of these toxic chemicals can cause disorders in the central nervous system (headaches, nausea, depression), loss of muscular coordination, dizziness.

 3. THEY ARE BAD FOR THE ENVIRONMENT

 Dryer sheets are just another thing we are throwing away.
-They can not be recycled and with the sales of dryer sheets increasing year over year, just imagine what that looks like on the landfill site?
+They cannot be recycled and with the sales of dryer sheets increasing year after year, just imagine what that looks like on the landfill site?

-THE PROBLEM… The convenience and ease of dryer sheets is outweighing the healthier choices we can all make as consumers.
+THE PROBLEM… The convenience and ease of dryer sheets are outweighing the healthier choices we can all make as consumers.